 Below are a few ways the Law School is taking action to ensure a more inclusive and diverse community.

-Diversity, Equity, and Inclusion, (DEI) Task Force
+Diversity, Equity, and Inclusion, (DEI) Committee

-In October 2020, Maine Law established a new Diversity, Equity, and Inclusion (DEI) Task Force, which evolved out of the Law School’s long-standing Diversity Committee.
+In August 2022, Maine Law established the Diversity, Equity, and Inclusion Committee, which evolved out of the Diversity, Equity, and Inclusion (DEI) Task Force established in October 2020.
+This committee in turn grew from the Law School’s long-standing Diversity Committee.
 Members include Maine Law alumni, faculty, staff, and current students, including a representative from the student Multicultural Law Society.

 Cumberland Legal Aid Clinic